sirlan-ff00ff/arcticfox-theme/readme.md

 * create (if doesn't exist) a sub folder called 'chrome' (exact name, all minuscule)
 * put the file `chrome/userChrome.css` in there (the file must be called 'userChrome.css')

-(**you might want to edit some settings in the css file**, feel free to open it in your text editor, **if you're on Windows** there are some options in the file you need to uncomment to make it work better, do a 'ctrl + f' for `WINDOWS` in the file)
+(ℹ️ **you might want to edit some settings in the css file**, feel free to open it in your text editor, **if you're on Windows** there are some options in the file you need to uncomment to make it work better, do a 'ctrl + f' for `WINDOWS` in the file)

 * close and re-open firefox, it should have the theme applied

 # using

-- put your mouse on the left edge of the window to open the side bar containing the tabs, url bar, and browser toolbar
+- put your mouse on the left edge of the window to open the sidebar containing the tabs, url bar, and browser toolbar
 - to keep the side bar open, on the extensions list from the toolbar, click the userchrome togge one, it should now keep the sidebar open (might glitch a bit)
 - for workflow stuff, see the sidebery documentation
 - to drag the window use the header area when it's expanded (yea, the rest of the top edge of the screen doesn't work)